Its Quilt Class time again.. These weeks come round so fast!! I swear they keep getting shorter and shorter.

 Once you get near the end of your thread,

 Make a loop and thread your needle through the loop to create a knot.
+I like to position the knot about 1/2" away from my finishing point.

 Next, put your needle in where your next stitch would go, ONLY through the Top and batting layer.
 Angle it so it comes up about an inch away from where you are quilting.